Implicitly Restarted Generalized Second-order Arnoldi Type Algorithms for the Quadratic Eigenvalue Problem: The SOAR and GSOAR methods

-In the above procedure, if $t_{j+1j}=0$ at line 12 and deflation occurs, we simply take $q_{j+1} = 0$ and set $t_{j+1 j}$ to one.
-To decide if $s\in span\{p_i|i: q_i=0,1\leq i\leq j \}$, the Gram--Schmidt orthogonalization with iterative refinement can be used, as suggested in \cite{bs,oc}.
-The procedure can continue until it breaks down.
-When deflation occurs, the nonzero vectors in the sequence $\{q_i\}$ still span the second-order Krylov subspace $\mathcal{G}_k(A,B;u)$ whose dimension is smaller than $k$.
-For details on Algorithm~\ref{soar2}, we refer the reader to Bai and Su~\cite{bs}, where they present a SOAR procedure with deflation and memory savings by exploiting $p_1=0$.

-For the SOAR procedure with deflation, Theorem \ref{thm1} and relation (\ref{05-6}) are still true.
-Because of (\ref{gk1}), we can easily justify the following result.

-\begin{thm} If the Arnoldi process on $H$ breaks down at step $k$, Algorithm~\ref{soar2} breaks down at step $k-1$; if Algorithm~\ref{soar2} breaks down at step $k$, the Arnoldi process breaks down at step $k$. \end{thm}
+We point out that Theorem~\ref{thm1} is true for Algorithm~\ref{soar2} but there are zero columns in $Q_k$ when deflation occurs.

-As was realized \cite{meerbergen,oc}, a serious disadvantage of the SOAR procedure is that the implicit restarting technique cannot applied to it since the updated $p_1$ is not zero any more when implicitly restarting it.
-Otto~\cite{oc} proposed modifying the original starting vector $p_1=0$ in Algorithms~\ref{soar1}--\ref{soar2} and allowing it to be nonzero.
-This leads to a modified second-order Krylov subspace and a modified second-order Arnoldi (MSOAR) procedure that generates an orthonormal basis of it, as shown below.
+It is easily checked that a serious disadvantage of the SOAR procedure is that the implicit restarting technique is not applicable since the updated $p_1$ is not zero any more.
+Several researchers have proposed replacing $p_1=0$ in Algorithms~\ref{soar1}--\ref{soar2} by a nonzero one \cite{bao,oc,zhou}.
+This leads to the following generalized second-order Krylov sequence and subspace; see \cite{bao,zhou}.